regaw-leinad/homebridge-winix-purifiers/README.md

 be able to use the custom configuration UI, since it is not supported in HOOBS.
 You will need to use the manual configuration method.
 Please see
 [this issue](https://github.com/regaw-leinad/homebridge-winix-purifiers/issues/16#issuecomment-2241786391) for more details on obtaining the required `auth` values.
+See [Encrypting Your Password](#encrypting-your-password-for-manual-setup-and-hoobs-users) for instructions on encrypting your Winix password.

 ### Auth Error?